 Aero helmets often tend to be a bit heavier than their non-aero counterparts, due to the increased amount of material needed to fill in areas that would be open for vents on a traditional helmet.
 We were pleasantly surprised to find that the Ballista only tipped the scale at 266g, making it the lightest aero helmet we tested.
-The Giro Air Attack Shield weighed 326g and the POC Octal Aero weighed 287g, for comparison.
+The POC Octal Aero weighed 287g, for comparison.
 The Ballista is only 2g heavier than the heavily ventilated Bell Gage.
 Some of the weight savings over traditional helmets in our test is due to the fact that our test version of the Ballista is not equipped with a MIPS liner.

 Bontrager offers a MIPS version of the Ballista that increases weight between 20-30g depending on helmet size.
 Weight is often a secondary consideration to wind cheating benefits on aero helmets, but the light weight of the Ballista enhances its versatility, making it a potential option for climbers with the right conditions.
 The impressive weight of the Ballista can be partially attributed to the extensive internal channeling that reduces the overall mass by removing EPS foam.

 The aesthetics of aero helmets is a hot topic amongst road cyclists.
 In our opinion, they just do not look as good as non-aero helmets.
 Despite aesthetic issues, more and more cyclists are turning to aero helmets for a few free watts.
 Many aero helmets, like the POC Octal Aero have a very round, egg-like shape.
 The Ballista has a more elongated narrow profile, which we prefer.
 Like its name suggests, it looks like some sort of projectile or missile.